zlcoburn/k2-improvements/README.md

 ## I've installed the Camera fixes but I still can't setup the webcam in Fluidd

 If you tried to setup the webcam before installing the fixes you've got at least one (or more) broken entries.
-Because these entries are broken, they can't be removed normally, but we have included a script ease their removeal.
+Because these entries are broken, they can't be removed normally, but we have included a script ease their removal.

 ```
 ./scripts/delete-camera <name>